eventql/eventql/doc/deployment/components_evql.md

 4.1 evql Reference
 ==================

+The evql program is a simple command line utility that executes SQL and MapReduce queries on an EventQL server.
+It supports an interactive shell with line editing capabilities and noninteractive use.

+When used interactively, query results are presented in an ASCII-table format.
+When used noninteractively (`-B` flag), the result is presented in a tab-separated format.

+The EventQL command lines connects directly to the EventQL server.

-evql is the EventQL command line interface to create tables, alter tables, insert and query the data.
+You can use the EventQL command line to create tables, alter tables, insert records and for executing SQL and MapReduce queries.

     Usage: $ evql [OPTIONS] [query]
            $ evql [OPTIONS] -f file